 I’m usually a bit turned off by all the moralizing that happens when companies are accused of being “greedy.”
 My question whenever the issue of “greed” comes up is this: how much money is someone allowed to try to make before they’re considered too “greedy”?
 Is there a specific line that needs to be crossed?
 If someone tries to make a 20% profit margin on a product they sell is that too greedy?
 How about 10%?
 Is that morally acceptable?
 Who gets to decide these things?

 At the same time, though, I’m sure if people playing Battlefront after launch and getting destroyed by a Darth Vader character that someone spent $1,000 to unlock wouldn’t really comforted by the idea that Adam Smith’s invisible hand is working in the background making all right with the world.
 They just want to have a good time with the game they spent $60 on, without having to shell out next month’s rent to be competitive.
 Are they “wrong” to be angry at whatever executive at EA decided to try to squeeze a few extra dollars out of the player base at the expense of everyone’s good time?
-In theory, based my little rant above, I guess you could argue that in a way they are.
+In theory, based my little rant above, I guess you could argue that are.

 So it looks like at least 7 people are willing to spend $20 million dollars on an Overwatch frachise, as Blizzard has announced the first seven teams of its Overwatch league, as well as some more details about how the league is going to work.
 A few random thoughts about all this: